Anti-Semitism

 The influence of education on anti-Semitism: A study by the Georg Eckert Institute in 2021 found that learners who had learned more about the Holocaust in history classes were less likely to express anti-Semitic prejudices than those who had learned less about it.
 This underlines the importance of education and historical awareness in the fight against anti-Semitism in schools.

 Our project works to combat anti-Semitism in schools.
-Anti-Semitism in schools in Germany is a serious problem that is not limited to verbal insults or threats, but is also expressed in physical attacks and acts of violence.
-To counteract this, it is important to deconstruct anti-Semitic images of the enemy and to take preventive and intervention measures.
-Together with you, we would like to assume our responsibility and young people draw attention to the dangers of anti-Semitism.
-We would like encourage them to stand up for tolerance and respect.
+Anti-Semitism at schools in Germany is a serious problem that is not limited to verbal insults or threats, but also manifests itself in physical attacks and acts of violence.
+In order to counteract this hatred, it is important to deconstruct anti-Semitic stereotypes and take preventative and intervention measures.
+Together with you, we would like to fulfil our responsibility and young people draw attention to the dangers of anti-Semitism.
+We would like Encourage them to stand up for tolerance and respect and against all that divides us.
 Only through a concerted effort at all levels can we defeat anti-Semitism in schools and create a culture of acceptance, respect and diversity.

 Contact